 Buy a local SIM card when you arrive in Thailand, it will make travelling here so much easier.
 Many hotels and restaurants do offer free WIFI, but if you intend to explore the country, it’s much easier to have data.
 It’s inexpensive and the data options available are huge.

-The convenience to reserve hotels on the go, use Google maps to navigate your way around and booking a Grab/Uber is fantastic.
+The convenience to reserve hotels on Booking.com on the go, using Google maps to navigate your way around, and booking a Grab/Uber is fantastic.

 There are 3 major suppliers in Thailand: DTAC, True, and AIS.
 Travellers report that any of these providers is a good choice with good coverage.